 Disney’s press release goes on to discuss the “value” and “flexibility” of a Disney Vacation Club membership, along with other fluff you’d expect in a press release of this nature.
 My favorite little gem was this one: “fun and even surprising accommodation types that families will find irresistible.”
 So get yourselves hyped for some irresistible accommodations!
 (Note: prices may be very resistible.)

-Even well before then, Walt Disney World’s intentions of redeveloping River Country have been pretty well known.
-It has been rumored to be the “next” Disney Vacation Club resort several times, and actual plans for previous incarnations of the project leaked about 7 years ago.
-Those were all subsequently put on hold for expansion at existing Walt Disney World resorts, but it would appear that this project’s time has finally come.
+With that said, I’d still expect the River Country site to be developed at some point down the road.
+Even before this announcement, the River Country plot was rumored to be the “next” Disney Vacation Club resort several times, and actual plans for previous incarnations of the project leaked about a decade ago.
+Those were all subsequently put on hold for expansion at existing Walt Disney World resorts, and it seemed like the defunct water park’s time had finally come with Reflections.

 I love Wilderness Lodge and Fort Wilderness.
 I’m a Disney Vacation Club member.
 In theory, Reflections – A Disney Lakeside Lodge seems perfectly tailored to some of my favorite things about Walt Disney World.
 I want to love the idea of the River Country parcel finally being redeveloped, instead of rotting in plain sight.
 I’m truly hopeful for the best here.